bees have Arrived at Glasgow royal Infirmary

 ‘A few weeks ago we approached by Friends of Glasgow Royal Infirmary to see if we could assist with the renovation of some planters near the entrance on Alexander Parade.
 Caulders garden centres were able to donate 200 daffodil bulbs for use after each of the planters repainted and a brightly coloured fence erected to enclose the area.’

-The bulbs were planted in November at the new Lister Building (see below) entrance.
-The hospital entrance look lovely now – we couldn’t’t have done this without with the enthusiasm and assistance from John McParland and Scottish Power Energy Networks.
+The bulbs were planted in November at the Rainbow Garden at the Lister Building.
+The hospital entrance look lovely now – we couldn’t’ have done this without with the enthusiasm and assistance from John McParland and Scottish Power Energy Networks.
 Thank you.

 There are many green areas around the GRI site so if you wish to be involved in the care of our bees or any garden projects them please get in touch.